‘6 Things Female Fitness Models On Social Media Are Hiding From You’ – Monica May

 Even perfectly healthy girls, fit chicks, and athletes are dealing with bloating on a daily basis and they’re starting to be more and more open about it and sharing their stories.

-I bloat, even though I eat healthy all the time and follow the BBB meal plan, exercise on a daily basis and try to hydrate and live the healthiest I can.
+I bloat, even though I eat healthy all the time and follow my all-in-one RADIATE Program, exercise on a daily basis and try to hydrate and live the healthiest I can.